Hormone

 Discovery Consultation

-Speak with a clinician about your symptoms, history, and goals.
-No rush, no scripts.
+Talk to a clinician regarding your goals, history, and symptoms.
+No hurry, no dialogues.

 Health Assessment

-Comprehensive review of your medical history, lifestyle, and current health status.
+Proper examination of medical history, lifestyle, and health condition.

 Hormone Testing